illustration of a school and hospital with concept of data linkage

 De-identification

-In order to link CRIS data with HES, we send identifiable information for SLaM patients (NHS number, name, date of birth, and postcode) to NHS Digital.
-NHS Digital is able to use this information to link the individual records with hospital records from England.
+In order to link CRIS data with HES and mortality data, the CDLS send identifiable information for the Trust’s patients (NHS number, name, date of birth, and postcode) to NHS England.
+NHS England is able to use this information to link the individual records with hospital records from England.
 This linkage is legally permissible under the Health Research Authority’s support under Section 251 of the NHS Act 2006.
 This support enables temporary use of identifiers in a secure environment for accurate linkage.
-Once NHS Digital has linked the records, all personal information (NHS number, name, date of birth, and postcode) is destroyed and the linked records are supplied back to the CDLS.
+Once NHS England has linked the records, all personal information (NHS number, name, date of birth, and postcode) are destroyed and the linked records are supplied back to the CDLS.

 These data are fully anonymised prior to any researchers being given access to it.